 Please abstain from having sex or ejaculating for two days before you collect your specimen.

 Please call the lab 2 weeks in advance to confirm they can accept your semen analysis (they may send you to a different lab).
 They should accept the requisition form that we will provide for you.
 When dropping off your sample, you must bring your requisition form with you or they will not accept your sample.

 Collect the semen by masturbating directly into a sealed, sterile specimen container.
 If you lose a portion of the semen, throw the container out and collect your specimen at another time.
 If you’ve misplaced the container, please get another one – ask for a urine analysis container.
 Please do not use any other type of container.

 Close the container tightly.
 Label it with your first and last name, date of birth, plus the date and time you produced the sample.
 Deliver your specimen to the laboratory immediately (within 1 hour) after collection, keeping the container warm in your pocket or next to your body en route.

 Two weeks after dropping off your specimen, please call us to ensure we have the results, if you have not heard from us.
-If you purchased our Premium Package, we will be able to discuss the results with you over the phone.
+If you purchased our Comfort Package, we will be able to discuss the results with you over the phone.
 Otherwise, you will need to book an appointment to come in and review your results.

 No-scalpel vasectomy is associated with few and infrequent complications, although with any surgical procedure there are occasional problems.